isomerpages/mti-gea/pages/About the GEA.md

 1. **Green Economy Principles**, which will guide international cooperation in the emerging global economy.

-2. **Trade and Investment**, which will support efforts to reduce tariff and non-tariff barriers with lsits of over 350 and 150 environmental goods and services respectively.
+2. **Trade and Investment**, which will support efforts to reduce tariff and non-tariff barriers with lists of over 350 and 150 environmental goods and services respectively.

 3. **Standards and Conformance**, which will reduce compliance costs for exporters with alignment of standards and technical regulations.